gwlucastrig/gridfour/docs/notes/G93-Compression-Algorithms.md

 apart have a higher probably of being similar than two points placed far apart in much different kinds of terrain.
 This idea is sometimes referred to as "spatial autocorrelation" and has been extensively studied in Geographic Information Analysis and other fields.

-For raster-based data compression, it leads a requirement that the ordering of values given in a raster be constructed so that two points given in sequence also be close together in terms of spatial positions.
+Again let's consider the example of a set of elevation grid points specified on a region with a constant slope.
+Because the sample points are collected at positions with a uniform spacing, the difference in elevation from point-to-point is constant or nearly constant.
+These differences are just the residuals from the Constant Predictor Model.
+They would exhibit a high degree of redundancy and, thus, would compress to a highly compact form.

+### Access Patterns for In-Memory Data
+There are different ways we can construct a predictive model for raster data, but all of them depend on being able to relate any particular sample to its neighbors.
+When we consider the Constant Predictor Model over a single row of data in a grid, identifying neighbors is straight forward.
+The relevant neighbor point is just the previous or next data point in the sequence.
+But special handling is required when processing the transition from the end of one row to the beginning of the next.
+If taken in sequence, these two sample points will not be spatially correlated.

-In practice, this requirement is easily met.
+In practice, this requirement for special handling is easily met.
 In the uncompressed form, G93 stores grid points in row-major order (one row at a time).
 So in most cases, the predecessor of a grid point is just the sample that preceded it in the row.
 There is, however, one edge case that requires special handling.
 In row-major order,